 While Alaska does indeed have four distinct seasons, it may seem that a snowy, cold winter melts straight into a balmy summer, and then morphs straight back to a winter wonderland, all in the blink of an eye!
 While the winter may be a bit too chilly (and dark for that matter) for the normal explorer, late spring and early fall can be lovely times of year – assuming the weather cooperates (you just never know in Alaska!)
-Read on for a breakdown of the seasons and what time of year best fits your Alaska adventure travel.

 Packing for Alaskan adventure vacations can be tough because no matter what time of year you travel, you need to prepare for sunshine, rain, wind, and maybe even snow sometimes all in the same day!
 (Eek!)
 Don’t worry, we’ve got a few great tips below for packing efficiently for your adventure.

-If It’s Waterproof, Pack It.
+If it’s Waterproof, Pack It.

 We are not exaggerating when we say it can rain anytime on your Alaska vacation.
 This big, beautiful state is a true adventure destination and the weather (both the sun and the rain) is a big part of that!
 We recommend bringing along your waterproof hiking boots and a waterproof/breathable rain jacket and pants.
 Also, extra socks are a good idea – you very well could go through two pairs in a day if they get soaked early on (nobody likes to hike in wet socks)!

-Layers are Ideal.
+Layers Are Ideal.

 It may sound like you need to pack your entire wardrobe to prepare for unpredictable Alaska weather, but really, just a handful of layers ought to keep you warm or cool, depending on the temperature.
 You will want to bring both pants and shorts (it can actually get quite warm in Alaska) as well as a variety of tops for layering.
 Bring multiple undershirts but just one or two of the following tops to layer: moisture-wicking long sleeve shirt, heavyweight fleece pullover or jacket, and a waterproof rain jacket or shell.
 A pair of long underwear is nice to have too.
 You’ll want to refer to the Packing List in your Pre-Trip Planner for further recommendations on what to pack.